 1. Design Format

 Once you have the content of your resume, it is time to format the information into a legible and comprehensive document- one that promotes your fit for the position based on matching your strengths to the needs of the employer.
 Here are a few tips:

-There are many methods of laying out and organizing your content but the three most common formats are Modified Chronological, Chronological and Functional (or Skills):
+There are many methods of laying out and organizing your content, however the three most common formats used in Canada are Modified Chronological, Chronological and Functional (or Skills):

 Modified Chronological (Recommended)